vipulnaik/diet-exercise-health/events/2024/2024-09-25-decision-to-increase-omega-3-supplement-daily-dose.md

   so dietary adjustments to reduce olive oil (that has a high omega-6:omega-3 ratio) should help, and I'm already doing this.
-But, there may be a natural ceiling here, and popping an extra supplement dose seems like a more surefre way of achieving the higher long-chain omega-3 concentrations without my body needing to engage in synthesis.
+But, there may be a natural ceiling here, and popping an extra supplement dose seems like a more surefire way of achieving the higher long-chain omega-3 concentrations without my body needing to engage in synthesis.